makotot/react-scrollspy/README.md

 ### `currentClassName={String}`

-The class name that apply to the elements in viewport.
+The class name that apply to the navigation element paired with the content element in viewport.

 ## Development